ScotSec/scotsec.github.io/_tabs/about.md

 I have worked in various industries as an electrical engineer, including FMCG, brewing, and packaging.
 This involved everything from general planned and breakdown maintenance to programming and fault-finding on PLCs, as well as project work.

-As an operations technician, I worked in Scotland’s only oil refinery, which was a top-tier COMAH site and considered critical national infrastructure.
-Its closure prompted me to pursue a career in penetration testing.
-In this role, I was responsible for the day-to-day operations of the refinery, control of work, creating and reviewing procedures, projects, and permits.
+My employers closure prompted me to pursue a career in penetration testing.

 Though I was a long-time hobbyist, I started this journey with no formal IT or cybersecurity experience in January 2024.
 I hadn’t even used Linux before I started, so there was quite a learning curve.
 Hopefully, I can show that it is possible to start a career in penetration testing from scratch if you are willing to put in the time and effort while utilizing skills from previous roles.